capiaas/potree-docs/docs/source/Contents/Sidebar.rst

 Background
 ------------------------

-Potree viewer background can be modified with following available options:
+Capia 3D background can be modified with following available options:

 *  Street Map(Now this section is null)
 *  Skybox